Chart Color Schemes

 Development

-Toorak Gardens has recorded just one dwelling approval over the past five years, from 2016 to 2021.
-This suggests that the area is largely built out with minimal vacant land for development.
-Established areas like Toorak Gardens often see steady demand for existing properties due to limited new-build alternatives.
+Toorak Gardens had one residential development approval in the past five years.
+This suggests that the area is largely built out with limited vacant land for new developments.
+Established areas like Toorak Gardens often see steady demand for existing properties due to a lack of new-build alternatives.

 Frequently Asked Questions - Development